 The Audit Committee operates under a Charter approved by the Board.
 The Charter is available on the Group's Website.
 The Audit Committee's objectives are to assist the Board in safeguarding integrity in financial reporting; making timely and balanced disclosure to shareholders, and potential shareholders in accordance with the principles of continuous disclosure; recognising and managing risk; and overseeing the Company's process for monitoring compliance with laws and regulations and the code of conduct.
 The Audit Committee ordinarily comprises a minimum of three Directors, a majority of whom are independent Non-executive Directors.
 The members of the Audit Committee during the year were:

-Name Position Jennifer Elliott Chairperson of the Audit Committee and Independent Non-executive Director Fred van der Tang Independent Non-executive Director Garry Sladden 1 Independent Non-executive Director Cameron Judson Independent Non-executive Director (appointed March 2022)
+Name Position Jennifer Elliott Chairperson of the Audit Committee and Independent Non-executive Director Fred van der Tang Independent Non-executive Director (retired 22 November 2022) Garry Sladden Independent Non-executive Director Cameron Judson 1 Executive Director